 - Attract Tenants Who Are a Good Fit

 Get Feedback From Your Tenants

 Whenever a tenant gives notice that they are moving out, part of your process should be sending them a short survey.
-In the survey ask the tenant to rate their experience and ask why they are not going to renew their lease.
+In the survey, ask the tenant to rate their experience and why they will not renew their lease.

 You may find some painful truths.

 Maybe the property isn’t as well kept up as others in the area, or perhaps the rent is out of step with other similar properties.
 In some instances, the tenant may have an issue that is simple for you to solve, and you may be able to convince the tenant to stay.
 However, even if the tenant is determined to leave, you can gain valuable insight into how the tenant felt about the property and their tenancy.